gek169/Simple_ISA/README.md

 	x86_64 (using: Debian linux, Windows 10, on: native) riscv64 (Buildroot linux, jslinux)
 ```

-Github actions is used to do automatic builds on Ubuntu and Macos.
-I'd like to expand build tests to more
-platforms, but Github Actions complains whenever I try to add a linux ARM64 test...

-(At the time of writing this, the macos builds are uncooperative... ignore the failing builds)

 The included assembly programs are written for the architecture and can be executed just like scripts!